tezedge/tezedge-docs/contents/introduction/consensusalgorithms.md

 In blockchain, consensus is reached through a consensus algorithm, a set of rules to be followed when agreeing on the contents of new blocks.
 Various chains utilize a variety of consensus protocols.

 Consensus algorithms are the backbone of decentralized networks.
 Simply put, a consensus algorithm allows a decentralized network to make decisions and, in general, get things done in the ecosystem.
-So, to understand how consensus algorithms work, let’s first look at how consensus decision-making works.
+In order to understand how consensus algorithms work, let us first look at how consensus decision-making works.

 ## **What is consensus decision-making?**